uboslinux/ubos-docs/sphinx/users/installation/raspberrypi4.rst

    Raspberry Pi 4.
 If this is impractical, create a :doc:`UBOS staff <../shepherd-staff>` so you can securely log in over the network without the need for monitor or keyboard.

 #.
-Remove the micro-SD card and insert it into your Raspberry Pi 4.
-If you created a UBOS staff,
+Remove the micro-SD card and insert it into your Raspberry Pi 4 (or remove any micro-SD
-   insert the staff into the USB port.
+   card and connect your external USB disk via USB).
+If you created a UBOS staff, insert the UBOS staff into the USB port.
 Then, plug in the Raspberry Pi 4's USB power.

 #.
-When the boot process is finished, log in as user ``root`` from the attached keyboard
+When the boot process is finished, log in as user ``root``
+   (for password, see the :doc:`user FAQ </users/faq>`).
-   and monitor.
-By default, there is no password on the console.
-If you used a UBOS staff, you can log in over the network instead as described :doc:`here <../shepherd-staff>`.
+   If you used a UBOS staff,
+   you can log in over the network instead as described :doc:`here <../shepherd-staff>`.

 #.
 Now: wait.
 UBOS needs to generate a few cryptographic keys before it is ready to use